 Though unwarranted, SB 924 required that regulations be issued on an emergency basis, thus depriving the public of its full rights to weigh in on any proposed regulations and reducing the time for the Board of Health to consider comments by medical professionals, public health experts and the general public.
 On September 1, 2011 the Board received draft temporary regulations, leaving two weeks before a September 15 meeting during which the Board reviewed and voted on the draft temporary regulations.
 In the two-week period, written public comment was accepted.
 Oral public comment occurred at the September 15 meeting.
 After the Board voted to approve the temporary regulations, they went before the governor, attorney general, and the Budget Offices for executive review.
 After approval in each step of the executive review, the temporary regulations were implemented on January 1, 2012.
-The temporary regulations will expire on December 31, 2012 or the Governor may choose to extend that expiration date by up to six months.
+The temporary regulations expired on December 31, 2012, but the Governor chose to extend that expiration date by six months.

 The Attorney General's refusal to certify the regulation of women’s health centers as amended by the Board on June 15 was intended to force the Board to rewrite the rules to suit the Attorney General’s policy objectives.
 While the Attorney General has the responsibility to review proposed regulations to determine if the Board has the authority to adopt them, the law does not give his Office veto power over the Board’s policy decisions about what to include in the final rules.
 Moreover, the AG is wrong on the law when he asserts the Board does not have the authority to "grandfather in” existing centers (read why).

-The next step in the regulatory process (as currently applied by the McDonnell administration although of questionable compliance with the statutory requirements in the Administrative Process Act) is for the proposed rules to go back through the Attorney General’s office and the Governor’s office prior to being published in the Virginia Register for 60 days of public comment.
-After the public comment period closes, the Board of Health will have another opportunity to look at the rules in light of the comments received and make changes prior to adopting them in final form.
+Per the next step in the regulatory process (as currently applied by the McDonnell administration although of questionable compliance with the statutory requirements in the Administrative Process Act), the proposed rules went back through the Attorney General’s office and the Governor’s office prior to being published in the Virginia Register for 60 days of public comment.
+With the close of that public comment period on March 29, 2013, the Board of Health took a final vote on April 12 to approve the permanent regulations.